danerwilliams/danewilliams.me/content/projects.md

 This is a pastebin and url shortener I built in order to learn some serverless AWS.
 I use Lambda, API Gateway, S3 and the Chalice framework.
+There is a client available publically at [pstb.in](http://pstb.in).

 ## B Minor Compiler
 * November 2020